wish13yt/blimp/README.md

 Blips/Bittico is not affiliated in anyway with Wish, Appilix, or Blimp.
 Wish does not provide support for content shown in the app, and is not responsible for any content shown there.
 Have an idea?
 Send it to wish@programmer.net
+By downloading this app, you agree that you have read this fully, and agree to what has been said.